 Submit a review for Continental cancer centerYour feedback matters!

-26 years old female from Nellore asked
+Asked for female, 26 years old from Nellore

 My mom recently undergone chemotherapy and radiation for CA of beast and also she undergone hysterectomy.
 She is a known case of bp.
 And her bp is 140/80.
 Now she is using tamoxifen.
 I read an article that tamoxifen In long term use may cause cervical cancer.
 My mother not having any hot flashes.